MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

         For more information about authentication, authorization, and Azure AD tokens, see the [Understand authentication and authorization](external-calls.md#understand-authentication-and-authorization) section later in this article.

-    -**Audience** - If you selected **AAD** as the authentication method, you will be asked to provide an audience.
+    - **Audience** - If you selected **AAD** as the authentication method, you will be asked to provide an audience.
 You can use an existing Azure application as the audience or create a new one through the integration experience within DFP portal.
 Make sure audience has permission to access the external call/service.
 To learn more about how to configure Azure Active Directory (Azure AD) authentication, see [Configure Azure AD authentication](/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant).

     - **Application ID** – You will also need to provide the application ID of a new or existing Azure AD application within your Fraud Protection subscription tenant.
 Generate a certificate in your Azure Key Vault.
 The Fraud Protection app should have read access to this Azure Key Vault.
 Load the certificate to this Azure AD application.
 For more information about how to create and manage Azure AD applications, see [Create Azure Active Directory Applications](integrate-real-time-api.md#create-azure-ad-applications).